 Find your favourite chef in Paris

 Perhaps your guests want to taste the specialities of a particular chef with a national industry award (meilleur ouvrier de France) or Michelin star?
-Then here are the restaurants where you’ll find these big names in Paris.
+Here are the addresses of these renowned names in Parisian cuisine.

 Read also: The top 5 luxury caterers in Paris to surprise your guests!